Put your invoicing and accounting on the cloud, so you can spend more time on the jobsite.

-In my career as a freelance journalist, I’ve interviewed dozens of contractors, tradespeople and other home services small businesses.
-And if there’s one thing these industrious folks have in common it’s that they’re busy.
+In my career as a freelance journalist, I’ve interviewed dozens of people in the trades: from contractors and tradespeople to other home-service small businesses.
+If there’s one thing these industrious folks have in common, it’s that they’re busy.
 So very busy.

-Busy travelling between job sites.
-Busy meeting new clients.
-Busy following up with current clients.
-Busy ordering and picking up supplies.
-Busy managing a crew.
-Busy giving estimates.
-Busy working on projects.
-Busy taking care of marketing.
+Whether traveling between jobsites, meeting new clients and following up with current ones, ordering and picking up supplies, managing a crew, giving estimates, working on projects, or taking care of marketing—it’s a lot.

-This is one type of entrepreneur who doesn’t have time to sit behind a desk and manage their financials every day.
+This type of jack-of-all-trades entrepreneur doesn’t have time to sit behind a desk and manage their financials every day.
 In fact, accounting is often a sore spot for these self-employed whirlwinds.
-They started their own businesses because they’re ambitious and great at what they do, not because they wanted to be chest-deep in paperwork.
+They started their own businesses because they’re ambitious and great at what they do, not because they wanted to be inundated with paperwork.

 Does this describe you?